Is Meta a Buy Now – forecast for META shares in 2026

 Meta Platforms’ Q4 2025 report exceeded analysts’ expectations.
 Revenue reached 59.89 billion USD, up 24% year-on-year.
 One of the key drivers of such strong growth was enhanced monetisation through the expansion and improvement of advertising products.
 In particular, Reels and Instagram continued to strengthen their market positions, leading to higher engagement metrics and, consequently, increased advertising revenue.

-The integration of AI into advertising algorithms improved targeting precision, boosting returns on ad spend and enabling the company to generate more revenue per advertising dollar, thereby supporting further profitability growth.
+The integration of AI into advertising algorithms improved targeting precision, boosting returns on ad spend and enabling the company to generate more revenue per advertising dollar, thereby supporting further growth in profitability.
 Earnings per share came in at 8.88 USD, significantly above the expected 8.2 USD, while net income rose 9% year-on-year to 22.8 billion USD.

-Management’s guidance for Q1 2026 is for revenue in the range of 53.5–56.5 billion USD.
-Total expenses for 2026 are projected to be 162–169 billion USD.
-The main drivers of cost growth will be higher infrastructure spending, including cloud services and depreciation, as well as increased employee compensation, particularly to support priority areas such as artificial intelligence.
-Despite rising infrastructure investment, operating income is forecast to exceed 2025 levels.
+Management’s guidance for Q1 2026 was for revenue in the range of 53.5–56.5 billion USD.
+Total expenses for 2026 were projected at 162–169 billion USD.
+The main drivers of cost growth were expected to be higher infrastructure spending, including cloud services and depreciation, as well as increased employee compensation, particularly to support priority areas such as artificial intelligence.
+Despite rising infrastructure investment, operating income was forecast to exceed the level recorded in 2025.

-The company has also begun implementing changes to its less personalised advertisements offering, in line with agreements reached with the European Commission, while continuing to monitor potential legal risks in the EU and the US that could materially affect its business and financial results.
+The company also began implementing changes to its offering of less personalised advertising, in line with agreements reached with the European Commission, while continuing to monitor potential legal risks in the EU and the US that could materially affect its business and financial results.

 Analysis of key valuation multiples for Meta Platforms, Inc.

-Below are the key valuation multiples for Meta based on Q4 2025 results, calculated using a share price of 690 USD.
+Below are the key valuation multiples for Meta based on the Q1 2026 results, calculated at a share price of 614 USD.

 MultipleWhat it indicatesValueCommentary

-P/E (TTM)Price paid for 1 USD of earnings over the past 12 months29.4 Given its dominance in the digital advertising market and strong margins, the valuation appears reasonable, although not cheap.
+P/E (TTM)Price paid for 1 USD of earnings over the past 12 months22.09 Given Meta’s dominance in the digital advertising market and its high margins, the valuation appears reasonable, although not cheap.

-P/S (TTM)Price paid for 1 USD of annual revenue8.7 Historically, a range of 5–6 has been considered typical for a mature technology company.
+P/S (TTM)Price paid for 1 USD of annual revenue7.25 Historically, a multiple of 5–6 has been considered normal for a mature technology company.

-P/FCF (TTM)Price paid for 1 USD of free cash flow37.9 A high ratio, indicating that investors are paying a substantial premium for free cash flow.
+P/FCF (TTM)Price paid for 1 USD of free cash flow34.15 On a free cash flow basis, the valuation appears moderate.

-EV/EBITDA (TTM)Enterprise value to operating profit before depreciation and amortisation17.2 Acceptable.
-The metric is above the broader market average, but for high-quality big tech companies with strong margins, such a premium can be justified.
+EV/EBITDA (TTM)Enterprise value to operating profit before depreciation and amortisation14.06 Within a normal range.
+The metric is above the broader market average, but for high-quality big tech companies with strong margins, such a premium is generally acceptable.

-EV/EBIT (TTM)Enterprise value to operating profit21 Within a reasonable range for highly valued companies, although close to the upper bound for more mature businesses.
+EV/EBIT (TTM)Enterprise value to operating profit17.34 The multiple remains within the normal range for highly valued companies, although it is close to the upper boundary of that range.

-P/BPrice to book value8 A very elevated ratio, reflecting high market expectations for the company.
+P/BPrice to book value6.40 A very high multiple, indicating elevated expectations for the company.

 Expert forecasts for Meta Platforms, Inc. stock for 2026

-• Barchart: 46 out of 56 analysts rated Meta Platforms shares as Strong Buy, 3 as Buy, 7 as Hold, and 1 as Strong Sell.
-The upper price target is 1,144 USD, with the lower bound at 700 USD.
+• Barchart: 43 out of 55 analysts assigned a Strong Buy rating to Meta Platforms shares, 3 rated them Buy, 9 recommended Hold, and 1 assigned a Strong Sell rating.
+The upper price target is 1015 USD, and the lower bound is 676 USD.

-• MarketBeat: 46 out of 53 analysts assigned a Buy rating to the shares, and 7 recommended Hold.
-The upper price target is 1,140 USD, with the lower bound at 605 USD.
+• MarketBeat: 38 out of 47 analysts assigned a Buy rating to the shares, and 9 recommended Hold.
+The upper price target is 1010 USD, and the lower bound is 700 USD.

-• Stock Analysis: 20 out of 42 experts rated the shares as Strong Buy, 18 as Buy, and 4 as Hold.
-The upper price target is 1,144 USD, with the lower bound at 645 USD.
+• Stock Analysis: 19 out of 38 analysts assigned a Strong Buy rating to the shares, 14 rated them Buy, and 5 recommended Hold.
+The upper price target is 1015 USD, and the lower bound is 614 USD.

 Expert forecasts for Meta Platforms, Inc. stock for 2026